 OVERVIEW: The Jim Joseph Foundation supports Jewish learning, educator training, and research, with a special interest in the Bay Area.
 Nonprofits that benefit Jewish communities nationwide are also considered for grants.

 FUNDING AREAS: Jewish educator development, learning opportunities for young Jews, Jewish education research

-IP TAKE: Letters of inquiry are OK as long as they cut to the chase in less than a page.
-Pitch a program that impacts Jewish teenagers in the Bay Area.
+IP TAKE: Pitch a program idea that impacts Jewish teenagers in the Bay Area.

 PROFILE: Established in 1987, the Jim Joseph Foundation has a mission to foster compelling and effective Jewish learning experiences for young Jews.
 Jim Joseph was successful as founder and president of a real estate company.
 The foundation was established as a philanthropic fund to fund the education of Jewish youth and young adults.
 It was incorporated into a private foundation in 2005 and has also been known as the Shimon Ben Joseph Foundation.
 Grantmaking areas of interest are Jewish learning experiences, Jewish leadership and educators, and other aspects of Jewish education.